The Vision behind WatchKnowLearn is simple:

 WatchKnowLearn has indexed approximately 50,000 educational videos, placing them into a directory of over 5,000 categories.
 The videos are available without any registration or fees to teachers in the classroom, as well as parents and students at home 24/7.
 Users can dive into our innovative directory or search for videos by subject and age level.
 Video titles, descriptions, age level information, and ratings are all edited for usefulness.
 Our Web site invites broad participation in a new kind of wiki system, guided by teachers.
 WatchKnowLearn does not itself host videos—we serve as a library for links to excellent educational videos that have been selected by educators.

-WatchKnowLearn is managed by a non-profit organization located in the Mid-South region of the USA, and is directed by Joe Thomas, Ph.D. (available at Joe@watchknowlearn.org).
+WatchKnowLearn is managed by the non-profit Community Foundation of Northwest Mississippi located in Hernando, MS, and is directed by Kerry Matthews (available at Kerry@watchknowlearn.org).
 WatchKnowLearn has a dedicated team of editors who provide oversight of the videos recommended by our diverse user population.
 Our editors are teachers and educational professionals who have spent many years studying their respective fields of interest.
 All of our editors possess a strong commitment to providing the highest quality of education to our users.

 In 2008, a Memphis-area philanthropist invited Wikipedia co-founder Larry Sanger, Ph.D. to design and launch a new, educational video library that would be managed collectively by practicing teachers using a wiki philosophy.
-After serving as Executive Director for the first two years of the project, Dr. Sanger passed the responsibility for managing the website to Dr. Thomas so that he could focus on the development of new, revolutionary phonics website, ReadingBear.org, launched in 2012.
+After serving as Executive Director for the first two years of the project, Dr. Sanger passed the responsibility for managing the website to Joe Thomas, Ph.D., former CLO and COO of Orgwide Services, a Memphis-area eLearning and consulting firm.
+After growing the website to 50,000 videos and expanding its use up to 2 million page views per week, Dr. Thomas passed the leadership role in early 2014 to Kerry Matthews, WatchKnowLearn’s former Director of Education.

 Our contributors and editors select outstanding videos from many different domains including the websites listed below: